Plagued with the thought of giving up has been commonplace for Iwan Sunito on the journey to becoming an Australian property tycoon.

 Sunito says he especially struggled when he arrived in Australia to complete his studies in architecture in the early nineties, the cultural differences combined with the philosophical language of the degree almost eluding him.

 “I nearly failed my first year.
-But i had a great teacher who became a mentor to me.
-I was, and still am, always hungry to learn.”
+But i had a great teacher who became a mentor to me.”

 “I feel like giving up every development launch that we have,” he says.